 For example, if someone searches for “CRM for small businesses,” then visits the top five CRM vendor websites and requests a demo in two of them, we can conclude that their buyer intent in relation to CRMs is high.
 If your company sold CRMs, this would be someone for your BDRs to prioritize in their pipeline.

 However, this is a simplistic view of buyer intent data.
-It’s not enough to consider one or two data points to infer the buyer intent of a visitor.
+It’s not enough to consider one or two data points to infer a visitor's buyer intent.
 An accurate representation would need thousands, if not millions, more.

 Buyer intent data can come from a variety of online sources, including websites, search engines, social media, targeted advertising, and content consumption.
 Even real-life buyer intent data gathered at conferences, presentations, pitches, and meetings can be evaluated and recorded in your CRM.